Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/DevelopmentEnvironment.md

 Below you can find pieces of software that you should install for the best Orchard developer experience.

-- Visual Studio 2015, 2017 or later with the following plug-ins (where no download link is supplied you can install the extension from within VS via Extensions and Updates):
+- Visual Studio 2015, 2017 or later with the following plug-ins:
 	- [Web Essentials](http://vswebessentials.com/) for better client-side development tooling.
 	- [Web Compiler](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler) to be able to easily compile client-side assets (e.g. LESS to CSS).
 	- [ASP.NET and Web Tools](https://marketplace.visualstudio.com/items?itemName=JacquesEloff.MicrosoftASPNETandWebTools-9689) for VS 2015 also for better client-side development tooling.